 ii) Ubud, Bali, Indonesia – this trip has a cultural and adventurous element.
 Students hike across volcanic terrain and summit Mt Batur.
 They camp and develop intermediate map and compass skills.

 iii) Krabi, Thailand – this trip is a challenging water-based expedition.
 Beginning with a revision of kayak handling by venturing into sea-filled gorges and a three-day kayaking trip.
 Students also experience ‘Deep Water Solos’ off vertical limestone formations.
 No previous climbing experience is necessary, but the kayaking experience is a progressive step up from Grade 8

 iv) Khao Yai and Khao Ito, Central Thailand – this expedition is a land-based trip in and around Khao Ito and Khao Yai National Parks in the Sankamphaeng Mountain Range of Central Thailand.
 Students trek through the grasslands and into the evergreen forests at higher altitudes (600-1000m) and experience either mountain biking or Canadian canoeing after some training on-site.

 Grade 10 FIB & Grade 10

-The Grade 10 FIB expedition is both an expedition and Service visit to Mae Teng, Northern Thailand.
-It is expected that all FIB students will attend this trip, but we also offer limited places to the rest of the Grade 10 cohort.
-The emphasis is on adventure, service and environmental sustainability, and is an excellent opportunity for Grade 10 to celebrate the completion of their IGCSE studies.
+The Grade 10 FIB expedition is an expedition and Service visit to Mae Teng, Northern Thailand.
+All FIB students are expected to attend this trip, but we also offer limited places to the rest of the Grade 10 cohort.
+The emphasis is on adventure, service and environmental sustainability, and it is an excellent opportunity for Grade 10 to celebrate the completion of their IGCSE studies.
 Activities include white water rafting, trekking, and visits to hill tribes.

 Grade 11 & 12